 What is robotics?

-Robotics is a branch of engineering that involves the conception, design, manufacture and operation of robots.
+Robotics is a branch of engineering and computer science that involves the conception, design, manufacture and operation of robots.
 The objective of the robotics field is to create intelligent machines that can assist humans in a variety of ways.

 Robotics can take on a number of forms.
-A robot may resemble a human, or it may be in the form of a robotic application, such as robotic process automation (RPA), which simulates how humans engage with software to perform repetitive, rules-based tasks.
+A robot might resemble a human or be in the form of a robotic application, such as robotic process automation, which simulates how humans engage with software to perform repetitive, rules-based tasks.

-While the field of robotics and exploration of the potential uses and functionality of robots have grown substantially in the 20th century, the idea is certainly not a new one.
+While the field of robotics and exploration of the potential uses and functionality of robots have grown substantially in the 21st century, the idea certainly isn't new.

 The early history of robotics

 The term robotics is an extension of the word robot.
-One of its first uses came from Czech writer Karel Čapek, who used the word in his play, Rossum's Universal Robots, in 1920.
+One of its first uses came from Czech writer Karel Čapek, who used the word in his 1920 play, Rossum's Universal Robots.

-In Asimov's story, he suggested three principles to guide the behavior of autonomous robots and smart machines.
+However, in the 1940s, the Oxford English Dictionary credited science fiction author Isaac Asimov for being the first person to use the term.
+In Asimov's story, he suggested three principles to guide the behavior of autonomous robots and smart machines: